Conversational AI: The Growing Potential of Chatbots and Intelligent Personal Assistants for Businesses

 Chatbot sales funnels now generate the same and sometimes even higher conversion rates than other sales channels including mobile and website.
 They alleviate the common barriers between consumers and buying products online: multi-page order forms, payment processing, poor on-site search experience.
 Chatbots bring the online shopping experience closer to the physical realm: instead of pressing buttons, you engage in a friendly chit-chat and receive personalized suggestions from an assistant who understands what you need.
 Clearly, such an approach works as the following examples demonstrate.

-Tobi, Vodafone’s chatbot, tasked to handle end-to-end SIM card sales, have proved to be a for the company:
+Tobi, Vodafone’s chatbot, tasked to handle end-to-end SIM card sales, has proved to be a tremendously profitable sales channel for the company:

 - Tobi conversion rate is 100% higher compared to the company’s website.